margsoftbf/AdminDashboard/README.md

    Generate and manage invoices effortlessly, maintaining a streamlined financial record.

 8. Crypto
    Stay updated on cryptocurrency trends and market fluctuations.
+If crypto API doesn't wanna load, pushed static 10 coins to table.

 9. Calendar
    Plan and organize your schedule, never miss an important event or deadline.